callmeraymon/nginx-proxy-manager/README.md

 	<br><br>
 </p>

-This project is to deploy nginx-proxy-manager on synology with docker-compose.
+This project is to deploy nginx-proxy-manager with docker-compose on Synology.

 ## Project Goal